 *All excerpts have been taken from The Outline of History, Norwood Press.

 The Byzantine Empire in the eleventh century was engaged in a power struggle between two parties.
 The court party was centered in the capital of Constantinople, and was composed of the courtiers, administrative bureaucrats, and urban aristocracy of the metropolis.
 Rivaling the court party was the military party, which was mostly the agrarian military aristocracy of Anatolia.
 The military party had been preeminent for about a century prior to the reign of the Emperor Basil II.

-The elevation of Romanus IV Diogenes to the throne by the Empress Eudocia was an important victory for the military party, because Romanus was connected with most of the Anatolian military aristocracy, and considered an enterprising, able, and skilled general.
+The elevation of Romanus IV Diogenes to the throne by the Empress Eudocia was an important victory for the military party, because Romanus was connected with most of the Anatolian military aristocracy, and considered an enterprising, able, as well as skilled general.
 Romanus was selected as the husband of Eudocia, because the eastern border of the empire was under grave threat from the Seljuk Turks, and even though her own son Michael had already been crowned as Emperor he was young with no military background.
 The court party preferred weak rulers because of the inbred corruption in the imperial bureaucracy, and for this reason supported Michael.

 Michael Psellus was the personal tutor of Michael, and a leading member of the court party.
 Although a political enemy of the Emperor Romanus IV, Psellus does say some good things about him.
 However, most of the biography is dedicated to calumny against Romanus in order to justify his betrayal by the supporters of Michael at the battle of Manzikert, which would lead to the ascension of Michael as sole ruler.